 When I arrived, I did learn that Choate Rosemary Hall is located in Wallingford.
 I had heard of Choate.
 It’s one of the nation’s elite college preparatory schools, and a well-known training ground for future Ivy League students.

-Many of those students likely matriculated at Yale University, an A-list Ivy League school located in New Haven, Connecticut, about a 20-minute drive from Wallingford.
+Many of those students likely matriculated at Yale University, an A-list Ivy League school located in New Haven, Connecticut, which is about a 20-minute drive from Wallingford.

 Now, New Haven (population 134,000ish) is not necessarily an Ivy League kind of town.
 In fact, it’s more blue collar than blue blood.
 AI tells me that New Haven is “not generally considered a wealthy city, despite hosting the extremely wealthy Yale University.
 It has a high poverty rate and a median household income well below the state average.”

-But New Haven does have a decent public library, which I assume has something to do with its proximity to Yale.
+New Haven was that city.
+And as it turned out, it had a very decent public library, which I assume had something to do with its proximity to Yale.
 And so….

 The New Haven Free Public Library was where I spent a lot of my time during those early days in Wallingford.
-I drove there every day with the sole purpose of scouting out job opportunities.
+I drove there every day with the sole purpose of researching job opportunities.

 This required gassing up for the 27-mile round trip, and paying for parking.
-I wasn’t crazy about dipping into my savings.
-But it was a necessary step in my plan.
+I wasn’t crazy about dipping into my savings for all this back-and-forth travel.
+But it was a necessary step.

 Now, it’s important to keep in mind that this was 1999.
 If you don’t know what that means, here’s a primer: The internet was in bloom, but it was an early bloom.
 It had not yet come to dominate our every waking moment.
 It was gaining in importance every second of every day, but you could still live a reasonably coherent life without it.